Don’t risk making that blocked drain or leaky pipe worse. These are the jobs that you need to call a plumber for.

 Should you buy a Japanese toilet for your home?

-After a few weeks of holiday, high-tech Japanese toilet seats invariably make quite the impression on travellers for their ease of use and hygiene benefits.
-You can find these high-tech toilets in most hotels, restaurants and public restrooms in Japan.
+High-tech Japanese toilet seats invariably make quite the impression on travellers for their ease of use and hygiene benefits.
+You can find these smart appliances in most hotels, restaurants and public restrooms in Japan.
 If you visit a local friend, you’re likely to see one at their home too: over 80 per cent of households in Japan now contain a washlet-type toilet.

 Basic Japanese toilets come as electronic bidet toilet seats that can attach to Western-style toilets.
 Image: Getty